 About the Klipsch Reference Premiere RP-500C II

-If you're fleshing out a Klipsch Reference Premiere home theater system, the new RP-500C II is a definite contender for the center channel spot.
+If you're fleshing out a Klipsch Reference Premiere home theatre system, the new RP-500C II is a definite contender for the centre channel spot.
 The freshly updated Reference Premiere line has a slew of new features that take classic Klipsch sound to new heights.
 The RP-500C II has an updated tweeter, better woofers, and a ported enclosure.

 Updated tweeter and horn design

-Your center channel speaker is your home theater system's lifeline.
+Your centre channel speaker is your home theatre system's lifeline.
 It reproduces almost all the dialogue in a film or TV show.
-It's important to get a center channel speaker that can dish out voices and explosions with equal detail.
-Klipsch made a few tweaks to the RP-500C II's tweeter and horn to make center channel effects sound as clear and precise as possible.
+It's important to get a centre channel speaker that can dish out voices and explosions with equal detail.
+Klipsch made a few tweaks to the RP-500C II's tweeter and horn to make centre channel effects sound as clear and precise as possible.

 The 1" LTS (Linear Travel Suspension) tweeter features a vented housing to reduce standing waves that can compromise sound quality.
 The hallmark Tractrix® horn it's housed in has a widened mouth for better soundstaging and directivity.
 The horn also sports a soft silicone face and a unique phase plug to keep the highs smooth and non-fatiguing.